-The Littlefields submitted a 112-page response to the Tribe's submission on February 14, 2017.92 They devote nearly half to arguing for the "vacatur" of Solicitor's Opinion M-37029.
+The Littlefields submitted a 112-page response to the Tribe's submission on February 14, 2017.
+They devote nearly half to arguing for the "vacatur" of Solicitor's Opinion M-37029.
 The remainder offers several arguments to refute the Tribe's claims and show that the Tribe could not be under federal jurisdiction under any test.
 The Littlefields first contend that the United States is judicially estopped from finding that the Tribe was recognized and under federal jurisdiction in 1934, based on 1970s litigation finding that the Tribe lacked standing to bring claims under the Nonintercourse Act.
-They next argue that the Tribe cannot show it was under federal jurisdiction in 1934.
-The Nonintercourse Act.
-They next argue that the Tribe cannot show it was under federal jurisdiction in 1934.
+They next argue that the Tribe cannot show it was under federal jurisdiction because its history of state jurisdiction cannot meaningfully be distinguished from that of the Narragansett Tribe, which Carcieri concluded was not under federal jurisdiction in 1934.
 The Littlefields also reject the particular forms of evidence submitted by the Tribe, arguing that Carcieri requires evidence of federal actions akin to a treaty, legislation, or formal benefits enrollment with the Office of Indian Affairs.
 The Littlefields conclude by arguing that Office of Indian Affairs officials disclaimed responsibility for the Tribe in and around 1934, conclusively showing the Tribe could not then have been under federal jurisdiction.

-3. Mashpee Tribe Reply
+Mashpee Tribe Reply

-The Tribe submitted its reply to the Littlefield Response on February 28, 2017.93 The Tribe's Reply includes a new argument not raised in the Tribe's opening submissions.94The Tribe in its Reply additionally argues that because the Tribe occupied a reservation in 1934, as the Department in its 2015 Decision determined, it was automatically eligible to conduct a vote under IRA Section 18 to approve the IRA, and that such eligibility alone should be dispositive of its jurisdictional status.
+The Tribe submitted its reply to the Littlefield Response on February 28, 2017.
+The Tribe's Reply includes a new argument not raised in the Tribe's opening submissions.
+The Tribe in its Reply additionally argues that because the Tribe occupied a reservation in 1934, as the Department in its 2015 Decision determined, it was automatically eligible to conduct a vote under IRA Section 18 to approve the IRA, and that such eligibility alone should be dispositive of its jurisdictional status.